 Dallas Baptist University is regionally accredited by the Southern Association of Colleges and Schools Commision on Colleges.

 Thanks to its policy of charging the same tuition rate for state residents and nonresidents alike, this Pennsylvania school has earned a well-deserved reputation for affordability as well as academic quality.
-The university’s master’s in online teaching with Pennsylvania Online Instruction Endorsement prepares educators for careers in education, focusing on how to design, manage, and assess digital learning environments.
+The university's master's in online teaching with Pennsylvania Online Instruction Endorsement prepares educators for careers in education, focusing on how to design, manage, and assess digital learning environments.
 Graduates who possess a valid Pennsylvania teaching license automatically qualify for an embedded Pennsylvania online instruction endorsement.
-Students pursuing a master of arts in teaching online through Wilkes can take advantage of seven- or eight-week accelerated courses, taking one course at a time while completing two courses per semester.
+Students pursuing a master of science in education with a major in online teaching through Wilkes can take advantage of seven- or eight-week accelerated courses, taking one course at a time while completing two courses per semester.
 Most finish the 30-credit program in around two years.

 Major course offerings offer in-depth instruction in popular assessment technology, the use of emerging technologies for learning improvement, facilitating online learning communities, and social and ethical issues in online learning.The program concludes with a course on teaching and learning in the online environment.
 A few mandatory courses are offered through a partner program, PLS 3rd Learning, and require separate registration and payments.